Dyalog/ride/docs/customising_your_session.md

 Some customisation can be performed using configuration parameters outside a Session.
 For details of other configuration parameters that can be set, and the syntax used to set them, see the Dyalog for <operating system> Installation and Configuration Guide specific to the operating system that you are using.

 !!!warning
-    Changes made to configuration parameters in the **dyalog.config** file only impact local interpreters (that is, interpreters that are configured by that file) and do not impact interpreters that the RIDE can connect with on other machines.
+    Changes made to configuration parameters in the **dyalog.config** file only impact local interpreters (that is, interpreters that are configured by that file) and do not impact interpreters that the Ride can connect with on other machines.